 The School leases land and a building from Escambia County.
 The five-year lease, which began in 1998, is considered an operating lease and was renewed for an additional period to end May 15, 2018.
-The monthly lease payment was \$500 through June 30, 2014.
+The monthly lease payment was \$500 through June 30, 2015.
 The lease payments are included in current facilities acquisition and construction under the Capital Projects Fund.
 The lease is cancelable by either party with ninety days notice.
-The minimum future payments under the lease total \$6,000 for each year ending June 30, 2015 through 2017 and \$5,500 for the year ending June 30, 2018.
+The minimum future payments under the lease are \$6,000 for the years ending June 30, 2016 and 2017 and \$5,500 for the year ending June 30, 2018.